Nickchen2016/Speak-Out/README.md

 ## Description

-Speak-Out is a small tool that fixs those questions above & helps you to have a smoother 🏄‍♀️ experience.😏
+Speak-Out is a small tool that fixs 😏 those questions above & helps you to have a smoother 🏄‍♀️🏄🏼 experience.